 Courses with prerequisite requirements must have documentation of the prerequisites being met attached at the time the enrollment form is submitted to ACFA.
 Attached copies of the certificate issued for the prerequisite course will satisfy this requirement.
 Any enrollment forms received without documentation will be rejected and the student will not be enrolled in the program.

 "No Show" Policy

-As program space is limited, ACFA reserves the right to suspend any student who registers for a program and then does not show up or cancel out of the program prior to the start of the class.
+As program space is limited, ACFA reserves the right to suspend any student who registers for a program and then does not show up or cancels out of the program prior to the start of the class.
 The suspension will be for a one year period.
-If such "no-shows" occur as a group from a single fire department the Academy reserves the right to suspend the entire department from attending courses sponsored by ACFA for the period of one year.
+If such "no-shows" occur as a group from a single fire department, the Academy reserves the right to suspend the entire department from attending courses sponsored by ACFA for the period of one year.

 In authorizing a student to attend classes at ACFA, the Fire Chief is certifying that the student: